 In 1987, eighteen-month-old “Baby Jessica” got the nation’s attention when she slipped into an 8-inch-wide pipe.
 Around the country, people watched with bated breath as rescue workers gingerly dug for fifty-eight hours, eventually water-cutting into the pipe that imprisoned the child, saving her life.
-Since then, news crews have regularly hunted down Jessica McClure for various “Where Are They Now?” segments, and a TV movie was made about her rescue.
+After that, news crews regularly hunted down grown-up Jessica for various “Where Are They Now?” segments, and a TV movie was made about her rescue.
 “Baby Jessica” is even an entry in many cultural encyclopedias.
-I’ve always wondered how strange it would be to be famous your entire life for something you did as a small child—an age when no one is particularly aware of what they’re doing, and they often have little or no memory of doing it.
+I’d always wondered how strange it would be to be famous your entire life for something you did as a small child—an age when no one is particularly aware of what they’re doing, and they often have little or no memory of doing it.
 What does tattooing have to do with all this?
 Nothing, I just couldn’t resist setting a story in the world of tattoo, a subculture that at once alienates itself and demands attention, all while welcoming anyone who has an open mind.
 What a wonderful setting for the story of a girl desperate to hide from a world that won’t take its eyes off of her.

 Do you have a tattoo?

 I don’t.
 Looking back on my yearbook photos—or even at photos from a few years ago—I’m horrified by the hairstyle decisions I made.
 Surely I’d now hate any tattoo I would’ve chosen back then.
 Tattoos are too permanent for this gal.

 There is more to Big Mouth than the wacky sport of competitive eating.
 What drives you to explore eating disorders in boys?